 The goal of this theological inquiry is three-fold: (1) to help students understand the particularity of Catholicism in relation to the broader Christian tradition, (2) to consider important questions about the role of the Christian faith in contemporary culture, and (3) to provide students with a solid knowledge of and appreciation for different faith perspectives.

-Carroll's Theology Program provides a solid foundation for further study in graduate programs around the country.
-Theology graduates have pursued advanced research in theology and other fields at such prestigious institutions as the Harvard Divinity School, Union Theological Seminary, Fordham University, University of Notre Dame, Weston Jesuit School of Theology, Iliff School of Theology, and the Gregorian University in Rome.
+Carroll's Theology Program provides a solid foundation for both deepening one's faith and for further study in graduate programs around the country.
+Theology graduates have pursued jobs and careers in fields other than theology, including the medical sciences, politics, and education.
+They have also pursued advanced research in both theology and other fields at such prestigious institutions as the Harvard Divinity School, Union Theological Seminary, Fordham University, University of Notre Dame, Weston Jesuit School of Theology, Iliff School of Theology, and the Gregorian University in Rome.

 Why does theology allow for such a diverse set of options?
 Instead of studying how we live, theology studies why we live.

 Carroll’s Humanities program received an exciting mid-year gift in the form of a $100,000 grant from the William Randolph Hearst Foundations.